-There are many other forms of psychological therapy, such as CBT, Mindfulness, MBT and counselling.
+There are many other forms of psychological therapy, such as Mentalisation-based therapy (MBT) and Cognitive Behaviour Therapy (CBT), Mindfulness and Counselling.

 These tend to be shorter, less intensive treatments that may be more focussed on helping to manage problems and feelings.
 They can achieve good results and can be very helpful to many people.
 Some may then go on to have psychoanalytic therapy if they wish to establish deeper self-understanding.